okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 1. Select **Authentication and recovery** for **This authenticator can be used for**.
 Changing the value to **Authentication and recovery**  allows email to be used in the sign-in example used in this guide.
 1. Click **Save** to save your changes.

-### Configure your org application

-Setup your application to use the email authenticator:
+### Setup your application to use the email authenticator

 1. Open the Admin Console for your Okta org.
 1. Choose **Applications > Applications** to show the app integrations you have already created.